kruserr/rapiddb/README.md

 assert_eq!(db.write().unwrap().get_latest("test-0"), value);
 ```

-Extending the functionallity of the REST API with custom endpoints using warp Filters and custom aggregates
+Extending the functionality of the REST API with custom endpoints using warp Filters and custom aggregates
 ```rust
 use std::{
   collections::HashMap,